geuscht-m/java-mongo-perf/java-driver-load-perf/README.md

  -l,--loader-threads <loader-threads>             Number of parallel
                                                   document loader threads
                                                   to run
+ -m,--monitor-collection <arg>                    FQ name of the
+                                                  collection the
+                                                  changestream monitors
  -s,--sequence-threads <sequence-threads>         Number of parallel
                                                   seqence number
                                                   incrememtor threads to